Audio Visual Technicians, Staff and Crew in Orlando

 Orlando is also home to our East Coast headquarters.
 It is also one of the top three corporate convention destinations.
 Orlando has two of the largest convention centers in the country, as well as an unlimited number of four and five-star hotels.
-Our Orlando labor coordinators have been servicing this area for over 20 years.
+Our Orlando contractor coordinators have been servicing this area for over 20 years.
 VTS’s audio visual technicians service many other locations in the area, such as, Tampa Bay, Fort Lauderdale and many spas and resorts.
 We staff expert AV techs in lighting, video and computers, for both public and private events, corporate conventions, exhibits, trade shows, award shows and broadcast television events, too.
-Our AV labor force is specially trained in their respective areas of expertise.
+Our AV contractor force is specially trained in their respective areas of expertise.
 Below are some of the positions we can fulfill:

 - A1 (Audio Engineer): The A1 directs the set up, placement, tuning, operation, and strike of the entire audio system.
 The A1 is primarily used in the General Session and large Breakout Room environment.